Skip to main content

 Qualify columnsResolves every column reference to its source table, expands SELECT * to explicit columns, adds table qualifiers

-Push down projectionsRemoves unused columns from inner queries -- if an outer query only uses 3 of 20 columns, the inner query's SELECT list is trimmed
+Push down projectionsRemoves unused columns from inner queries.
+If an outer query uses 3 of 20 columns, the inner query's SELECT list is trimmed accordingly.

 Normalize predicatesConverts WHERE conditions to conjunctive normal form (AND of ORs) for consistent processing